crosscompute/missions/20220115-1830 Analytics Automation Framework 0.9.1.md

 ## Thursday 20220217-0730 - 20220217-0745: 15 minutes

+## Friday 20220218-1000 - 20220218-1015: 15 minutes

+    + Try increasing default waitress threads

+There is a problem with the way that waitress is handling the event streams.
+It is not closing the connections.

+I am thinking that maybe we should just revert to long polling.

+## Friday 20220218-1100 - 20220218-1115: 15 minutes

 # Schedule

+    Revert to long polling

     Save variables.dictionary for extra variables
     Check why settlements.csv is not saving